 Finally John Nathan Turner was also adamant about making the Doctor seem like the same person, hence his famous no hanky panky in the TARDIS policy.
 JNT even forced his actors who played the role to all grow their hair out, as he said short back and sides were not the Doctors style.

 Its also worth mentioning that many of the people who worked on Classic Who, who helped shape its lore, would be involved throughout most of its history.
-Terrance Dicks wrote from the third to the 5th Doctors.
+Terrance Dicks wrote from the Second to the Fifth Doctors.

-Robert Holmes wrote from the 2nd to the 6th Doctors, whilst Terry Nation not only wrote for three Doctors, but also had final say over every single Dalek story until the very end.
+Robert Holmes wrote from the Second to the Sixth Doctors, whilst Terry Nation not only wrote for three Doctors, but also had final say over every single Dalek story until the very end.
 Even John Nathan Turner had worked on the show in some capacity since the Troughton era.

 Barry Letts meanwhile who co-created the Master, helped to reintroduce the character in the Anthony Ainley era, and filled John Nathan Turner in on his backstory, character (even on the aborted idea that the Master was really the Doctors brother, which nearly re-appeared in Planet of Fire.)

 Paul Cornell is talking nonsense when he says that the original creative team had no contact with each other and all worked independently.

 The changes behind the scenes were gradual, there was a definite idea of who the Doctor was, and many of the people who helped create and shape the lore were there in some capacity, from Terry Nation to Barry Letts right the way through.

 “But the Doctor changed into Patrick Troughton, and in the Hartnell era he wasn’t established as a Time Lord.
 So that proves the show should rewrite itself.”